Russell Brand has endorsed Labour – and the Tories should be worried

 During the ‘Labour coup’ of 2016, when Owen Smith challenged Corbyn for the leadership, Jones issued an impassioned plea for change at the top.
 He stopped short of calling for Corbyn to step down, but he was in no doubt that the party was in a Gadarene rush toward a cliff edge, and he challenged those who remained loyal to consider their position: ‘What will you say when you see the exit poll at the next general election and Labour is set to be wiped out as a political force?
 What will you say when , whenever you mention anything vaguely left-wing, you’re mocked for the rest of your life, a throwback to the discredited Labour era of the 2010s?’
 He concluded: The situation is extremely grave and unless satisfactory answers are offered, we are nothing but the accomplices of the very people we oppose.’

-Satisfactory answers weren’t forthcoming, and in the wake of the Copeland by-election of February this year – when Labour lost to the Tories in the first by-election gain by a governing party since the Falklands War – Jones finally abandoned all hope.
+Satisfactory answers weren’t forthcoming, and in the wake of the Copeland by-election of February 2017 – when Labour lost to the Tories in the first by-election gain by a governing party since the Falklands War – Jones finally abandoned all hope.
 Corbyn’s failures, he feared, were threatening to take Labour to such a catastrophic defeat that the Left would be buried forever.
 ‘It is soul-destroying to watch great ideals and policies being dragged down, not by their own merits, but through a lack of strategy and basic competence.’

 That position angered sufficient numbers of Corbyn-supporters that, a few days later, Jones announced that he was giving up on social media, after being subjected to an ‘utterly depressing’ barrage of attacks for daring to disparage the leader.
 ‘I’m just wasting my life,’ he reflected.
 ‘I wouldn’t choose to walk every day into a room full of total strangers screaming mindless abuse and making up what I think and what my motives are, but in a sense that’s what I’m currently doing.’
 (Happily, for Twitter users, he wasn’t away for too long.)